K. Ferdinand Braun: Education and career

-Karl Ferdinand Braun was born on 6 June 1850 in Fulda, Hesse-Kassel.
+Karl Ferdinand Braun was born on 6 June 1850 in Fulda.
 In 1868, Braun started studying physics, chemistry, and mathematics at the University of Marburg.
-In 1869, he transferred to the University of Berlin and became an assistant to Heinrich Magnus, who died the following year; he continued his training with Georg Quincke.
-In 1872, he received his Ph.D. with a thesis on vibrating strings, and subsequently followed Quincke to the University of Wuerzburg as an assistant.
+The following year, he transferred to the University of Berlin and became an assistant to Heinrich Gustav Magnus.
+After Magnus' death in 1870, Braun continued his training with Georg Hermann Quincke.
+In 1872, he received his Ph.D. with a thesis on vibrating strings, and subsequently followed Quincke to the University of Würzburg as an assistant.

 In 1874, Braun accepted a teaching appointment at the Thomasschule in Leipzig.
 In 1876, he returned to the University of Marburg as Extraordinary Professor of Theoretical Physics, and in 1880 was invited to fill a similar post at the University of Strassburg.
-He was made Professor of Physics at the Karlsruhe Institute of Technology in 1883, and was invited by the University of Tuebingen in 1885.
+He was made Professor of Physics at the Karlsruhe Institute of Technology in 1883, and was invited by the University of Tübingen in 1885.
 In 1895, he returned to Strassburg as Principal of the Physics Institute.